 When design is done well, the average person doesn’t even notice it.
-But when design is done poorly, it creates confusion and frustration.
-Think of it this way, have you ever approached a door and tried to pull it open rather than push it open?
-When you attempt to open a door wrong, it leads to feelings of embarrassment and annoyance.
-We are willing to bet that you can remember at least one instance of a confusing doorway.
+But when design is done poorly, it creates major frustration.
+Think of it this way: have you ever approached a door and tried to pull it open rather than push it open?
+When you attempt to open a door the wrong way, it leads to feelings of embarrassment and annoyance.
+We are willing to bet that you can remember at least one instance of trying this, and accidentally embarrassing yourself.
 Now, try to remember an intuitive doorway that you walked through without any confusion about whether you should be pushing or pulling.
 Bet you can’t.
 When we say that good design goes unnoticed, this is what we mean.

 First, let’s cover what graphic design encompasses.
 It is broader than most people think.
 Graphic design doesn’t just refer to images or animations.
 When it comes to your digital marketing ecosystem, color, fonts, white space, imagery, video, and logos are all included in graphic design—basically, anything visual on your site or social media accounts.